patrikbego/javachain/README.md

 assertEquals(new BigDecimal(0), blockService.computeBalance(donnasWallet));
 assertEquals(new BigDecimal(0), blockService.computeBalance(johnsWallet));
 ```
 After the user has tokens, they can start doing transactions with each other.
-In this case, Patrik sent John and Donna 5 tokens.
+In this case, Patrik sent John and Donna 5 tokens each (recipients and amounts are explicit; his 25-coin output funds it, with the 15-coin surplus returned as change).
 ```
-LOGGER.info("5 tokens is being set to be sent to Johns and Donnas wallet (patriks wallet UI)");
-donnasWallet.setAmountToBeSent(new BigDecimal(5));
-johnsWallet.setAmountToBeSent(new BigDecimal(5));

 LOGGER.info("Create first real transaction - send 5 tokens to Donna and 5 to John (patriks wallet UI)");
-t2 = transactionService.send(patriksWallet, false, donnasWallet, johnsWallet);
+t2 = transactionService.send(patriksWallet, false, BigDecimal.ZERO,
+        new OutgoingTransaction(donnasWallet.getPublicKey(), new BigDecimal(5)),
+        new OutgoingTransaction(johnsWallet.getPublicKey(), new BigDecimal(5)));
 ```
 Transactions need to be validated, and when a miner does that, the balances change in user wallets.
 Here John validates the transactions
 (is awarded 25 tokens) and receives the token from Patrik.